Social Issues and Sustainable Development in India

 Connect with communities and students in India, building sustainable futures together.

-Embedded in the rich communities of Delhi and Dharamshala, this program explores the topics of sustainable growth and social issues.
-You will co-learn with local Indian students, visit a range of historic and cultural sites, and engage with various NGOs to understand their operations.
+Embedded in the rich communities of Delhi and Dharamshala, this program explores the topics of sustainable development and health and social issues.
+You will co-learn with local Indian students, visit a range of historic and cultural sites, and engage with various non-governmental organizations (NGOs) and their clients to understand their contributions to solving local issues.
 One of those NGOs is a feminist collective homestead, where you will live for several days and share in community activities.

-These experiences will introduce you to India’s unique sociopolitical context and illustrate how the 2030 Sustainable Development Goals can be applied at a local level.
-You will be challenged to critically reflect on specific regions of India and the impact of social service delivery systems on urban, rural, disadvantaged, and marginalized peoples – and ultimately practice skills used to overcome these barriers and promote social justice within diverse groups.
-To finish your program, you will spend a day seeing the sights of Agra, including the Taj Mahal!
+These experiences will introduce you to India’s unique sociopolitical context and illustrate how the 2030 Sustainable Development Goals are applied at a local level in India and reflect on their relationship to Canada.
+You will be challenged to critically reflect on specific regions of India and the impact of health and social service delivery systems on urban, rural, disadvantaged, and marginalized peoples – and ultimately practice skills used to overcome these barriers and promote social justice within diverse groups.
+To finish your program, you will spend an overnight seeing the sights of Agra, including the Taj Mahal!

 Key information